Vaccine Safety: Are Vaccines Safe?

 Is the hepatitis B vaccine safe?

 The hepatitis B vaccine has few side effects.
 However, one side effect is serious.
-About 1 of every 600,000 doses of hepatitis B vaccine is complicated by a severe allergic reaction called anaphylaxis.
+About 1 of every 1 million doses of hepatitis B vaccine is complicated by a severe allergic reaction, called anaphylaxis.
 The symptoms of anaphylaxis are hives, difficulty breathing and a drop in blood pressure.
 Although no one has ever died because of the hepatitis B vaccine, the symptoms of anaphylaxis caused by the vaccine can be quite frightening.

-On the other hand, every year about 5,000 people die in the United States soon after being infected with hepatitis B virus.
-In addition, about 12,000 people every year suffer severe liver damage (called cirrhosis) or liver cancer caused by hepatitis B virus.
-People are much more likely to develop these severe and often fatal consequences of hepatitis B virus infection if they get infected when they are very young children.
+On the other hand, every year about 1,700 people die in the United States soon after being infected with hepatitis B virus.
+And, millions of people throughout the world live with chronic hepatitis B infection.
+Between 1 and 2 million of these people live in the United States.
+Up to 1 in 4 chronically infected people will suffer severe liver damage (called cirrhosis) or liver cancer caused by hepatitis B virus.
+People are much more likely to develop these severe, and often fatal, consequences of hepatitis B virus infection if they get infected when they are very young children.
 For this reason, the hepatitis B vaccine is recommended for newborns.

 Some parents wonder whether it is necessary to give the hepatitis B virus vaccine to newborns.
 They ask: "How is a baby going to catch hepatitis B?"
 But, before the hepatitis B virus vaccine, every year in the United States about 18,000 children less than 10 years of age caught hepatitis B virus from someone other than their mother.
-Some children catch it from another family member, and some children catch it from someone outside the home who comes in contact with the baby.
+Some children caught it from another family member, and some children caught it from someone outside the home who came into contact with the baby.

-About 1 million people in the United States are infected with hepatitis B virus.
-However, because hepatitis B virus can cause a silent infection (meaning without obvious symptoms), many people who are infected with hepatitis B virus don't know that they have it.
+Although about 1 to 2 million people in the United States are infected with hepatitis B virus, many of these are “silent infections,” meaning without obvious symptoms.
+As a result, many people who are infected with hepatitis B virus don't know that they have it.
 So it can be hard to tell from whom you could catch hepatitis B virus.

-Worse yet, many people don't realize that you can catch hepatitis B virus after coming into contact with minute quantities of blood through casual contact with someone who is infected (for example, sharing washcloths or toothbrushes).
-In fact, a milliliter of blood (about one-fifth of a teaspoon) from someone who is infected can contain as many as 1 billion infectious viruses, so people can be infected with quantities of infected blood small enough that they are not visible to the naked eye.
+Worse yet, many people don't realize that you can catch hepatitis B virus after coming into contact with very small quantities of blood — small enough that they are not visible to the naked eye.
+This means that someone can be infected through relatively casual contact with someone who is infected, such as sharing washcloths or toothbrushes.
+In fact, a milliliter of blood (about one-fifth of a teaspoon) from someone who is infected can contain as many as 1 billion infectious viruses.

 Because the benefits of the hepatitis B vaccine clearly and definitively outweigh its risks, the hepatitis B vaccine is safe.